 PMI Impact Malaria in Rwanda

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Rwanda’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.
+To fight malaria and save lives, IM is supporting Rwanda’s national malaria control program (NMCP) in its efforts to strengthen malaria service delivery.

-To advance malaria service delivery in Rwanda, IM is mainly focused on improving the quality of and access to malaria case management.
+To advance malaria service delivery in Rwanda, IM focuses mainly on improving the quality of and access to malaria case management.

 Malaria Country Context

 Rwanda’s entire population of about 12.2 million people is at risk for malaria, including 1.8 million children less than five years of age.
 Malaria transmission is mesoendemic in the plains and prone to epidemics in the high plateaus and hills.
 In endemic zones, Malaria transmission occurs year-round with two peaks from May to June and from November to December following distinct rainy seasons.
 The malaria parasite species Plasmodium falciparum causes the majority of infections.

 The country made remarkable progress in the fight against malaria from 2005 to 2012, experiencing an 86% reduction in malaria incidence.
 However, between 2012 and 2016 the number of reported malaria cases increased 8-fold.
 Malaria continues to be a major public health problem in Rwanda, with an estimated 6.2 million cases and 3,300 deaths in 2018.

 This is PMI Impact Malaria’s geographic coverage in Rwanda: